 Welcome to PIH Engage at Northeastern University!
 PIH Engage is a network of community organizers—undergraduate students, graduate students, young professionals, returned Peace Corps volunteers, lawyers, engineers, researchers, teachers, and medical professionals—that work together to advance the movement for global health equity by supporting Partners In Health.

 Partners in Health's mission is to provide a preferential option for the poor in health care.
 Partners In Health strives to achieve two overarching goals: to bring the benefits of modern medical science to those most in need of them and to serve as an antidote to despair.

 PIH Engage NEU, a chapter of PIH Engage, supports this mission in three ways.
 We educate our peers about the health issues that marginalized populations face on a daily basis.
 We generate resources to fund high-quality health care for people living in poverty.
 We advocate for policies that enable government to build functioning health systems.
 Together, we will demand that the right to health be protected for all people, everywhere.

 PIH Engage is a movement of young leaders dedicated to social justice and global health equity.
-We raise funds and awareness for the fight for the right to health.
+We raise funds and awareness for the global right to health movement.

 Advocacy & Global Impact

 Please choose your primary audience.

 This email address will be provided to any individual inquiring about contacting your student organization.
 It will also be featured publicly on our website so others may use it to obtain more information on your group.

 Please enter location of workspace in Curry Student Center, if applicable